Docs

 - A Windows app calls

-MAPISendMail()(e.g., right-click → “Send to” → “Mail recipient”) - go-mapi.dll intercepts the call and writes a JSON file to
+MAPISendMail()(e.g., right-click → “Send to” → “Mail recipient”) - go-mapi.dll intercepts the call on the user’s PC

 Why This Design?